 Although there is no guarantee against developing any particular health condition, research has consistently found that regular, moderate exercise is associated with a lower risk of developing a number of long-term conditions.

-2. Exercise can strengthen your muscles and bones
+2. May strengthen your muscles and bones

 Regular exercise, in particular weight bearing and resistance exercise, is important to build and maintain healthy muscles and bones.
-When we use our muscles in a new way, tiny tears form in the tissue, helping the muscle to grow bigger and stronger as they heal.
-You might notice that you’re sore after a doing a workout that’s harder or different to normal – this is called delayed onset muscle soreness (DOMS) and usually only lasts for a few days.
+When we use our muscles in a new way, tiny tears form in the tissue, helping the muscle grow bigger and stronger as they heal.
+You might notice that you’re sore after doing a workout that’s harder or different to normal – this is called delayed onset muscle soreness (DOMS) and usually only lasts for a few days.
 The good news is that this kind of soreness means that your muscles are adapting and getting stronger.

 In combination with a healthy, balanced diet, regular physical activity may help us to maintain a healthy weight.
 During exercise our heart rate increases and we burn calories.